-Many Consulates and Consulate Generals can be found In Düsseldorf, the state capital of North Rhine Westphalia.
-Canada, China, France, Japan, United Kingdom and United States have longstanding representations in the city.
+Several Consulates and Consulate Generals can be found In Düsseldorf, the state capital of North Rhine Westphalia.
+Canada, China, France, Japan, United Kingdom and United States have long-standing representations in the city.

-Others include the Republic of Croatia, Czech Republic, Greece, Republic of Hungary, Kingdom of Morocco, Portuguese Republic, Republic of Serbia, Kingdom of Spain, Republic of Turkey and the The Ukraine.
+Others include the Republic of Croatia, Czech Republic, Greece, Hungary, Kingdom of Morocco, Portuguese Republic, Republic of Serbia, Kingdom of Spain, Republic of Turkey and Ukraine.

-At the time of writing, honorary consulates are Angola, Austria, Brasil Congo, Ethiopia, Estonia, Finland, Guatemala, Iceland, Jordan, Latvia, Liberia, Lithuania, Luxembourg, Madagascar, Malta, Macedonia, Mauritius, Mexico, Monaco, Pakistan, Peru, Russia, Sweden.
-Switzerland, Senegal, Seychelles, Slovenia, Suriname, Swaziland
+At the time of writing, honorary consulates are Angola, Austria, Belgium Congo, Finland, Guatemala, Jordan, Korea Kosovo, Luxembourg, Madagascar, Malawi Malta, North Macedonia, Monaco, Pakistan, Poland, Sweden.
+Switzerland, Senegal and Seychelles.
+This can change frequently, since they are attached to the individual person and often their address of residence.